Table of Contents

 Most chicks hatch within 12–24 hours after pipping.

-Q2: How long do chicken eggs take to hatch naturally under a broody hen?
+Q2: How long do chicken eggs take to hatch naturally?

 About 21 days if conditions are ideal.

-Q3: Can eggs take longer than 21 days to hatch?
+Q3: Can eggs take longer than 21 days?

-Generally, no. Interfering too early can cause more harm than good.
+Generally no. Interfering too early can cause harm.

 Maintain 100.5°F consistently for best results.